-The Audit Log is a complete record of every change made in your Uku account — who changed what field, when, and what the previous value was.
-Use it to trace a specific change, verify when something was edited, investigate a discrepancy, or undo a mistake at field-level or entry-level precision.
+The Audit log is your account’s complete change history — a record of every change made in your Uku account: who changed or edited what field, when, and what the previous value was.
+Use it to trace a specific change, see who edited a record, verify when something was modified, investigate a discrepancy, or undo a mistake at field-level or entry-level precision.

 Who can do this